I've used every iPad since the original. Here's my buying advice for the new 2024 models

 The M4 OLED iPad Pro is a much easier sell for professional digital artists with the upgraded Tandem OLED display and the new Apple Pencil, which brings haptic feedback, a new squeeze gesture, the new "barrel roll" function, and deeper integration with software such as Procreate.

-The new iPad Pro's new multi-cam features with Final Cut Pro look impressive, but I can't imagine a lot of videographers swapping the control of using professional cameras for iPads and iPhones.
-Plus, Apple actually reduced the camera functionality of the iPad Pro by removing the ultrawide camera in the new 2024 models.
+The new iPad Pro's new multicam features in Final Cut Pro look impressive, but I can't imagine a lot of videographers swapping the control of using professional cameras for iPads and iPhones.
+Plus, Apple actually reduced the camera functionality of the iPad Pro by removing the ultra-wide camera in the new 2024 models.
 That also means the latest iPad Pro models can't capture Spatial Video, which is a setback for the Vision Pro ecosystem.

 Also: This $349 iPad was secretly the best announcement during the Apple event